 Understanding Child Custody Laws for Unmarried Parents in Oregon

-If you and your co-parent are unmarried, make sure you know how to go about handling child custody issues, and discover how certain Oregon laws might apply differently to unwed parents.
+If you are unmarried and have kids, then make sure you know how to go about handling child custody issues and how certain Oregon laws might apply differently to unwed parents.